 News!
-Duke Farms will provide a new Assistance Shuttle starting April 1.
+Duke Farms will provide a new Accessibility Shuttle starting April 1.

-This new electric Assistance Shuttle service replaced the diesel engine Tram, which has been discontinued due to several reasons.
+This new electric Accessibility Shuttle service replaced the diesel engine Tram, which has been discontinued due to several reasons.
 These reasons include:

 - The tram presented serious safety concerns especially given increased visitation on busy weekends.